-Note: To avoid unintended damage to the floor covering Forbo recommends to use the Mozart knife for trimming the weld cable.
+Note: To avoid unintended damage to the floor covering, Forbo recommends the use of the Mozart knife for trimming the weld cable.
 If a sharp spatula is being used special care should be given to avoid damaging the sides of the seams.